Wife Wants to Separate - Here's What To Do

 Why Threats Of Separation Should Be Taken Seriously

-Like a lot of guys, Ed has been putting off for years his wife's requests to go to marriage counseling.
-In his mind things were never that bad.
-Besides, with a business to run and a family with 2 kids, who's got time for counseling he asks.
+Like a lot of guys, Ed had been putting his wife's requests to go to marriage counseling off for years.
+In his mind things were never that bad and she was just overreacting.
+Besides, with a business to run and a family with 2 kids, who's got time for counseling he asked.

 Next Steps When Your Wife Wants To Separate